 - What makes your book special?

-This is another pat-yourself on the back with sugar and excitement kind of question.
+This is another pat-yourself-on-the-back kind of question.
 We all love praise on our writing from our critique partners and writing groups.
 But from an agent?
-Swoon!
+Swoon! ❤️

 - What does the agent read for fun?